rudi77/sdc/project3/writeup.md

 Looking at the steering value distribution of the provided training set indicates two things:
 - The data set is small.
 There are about 8036 sample rows in the training_log.csv file
 - The data set is unbalanced most steering values are distributed around 0.0.
+A model that is trained with a small, unbalanced data set could be biased and underfitted.
+Therfore I started to collect more data.
+My final data set consists of 46632 samples - one samples comprises the left, center and right image.
+I tried to out balance my data set using different techniques.
+The original and final steering angle distribution are visualized in the following plot.

+![alt  text][angledist]

+My data set is still normal distributed around 0.0 but variance is greater than in the original data set.

+##### Data collection Strategies

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: